tunjid/Tiler/readme.md

 It does this by exposing an API most similar to a reactive `Map` where:

-* The keys are queries for data
+* The keys are the queries (`Query`) for data
-* The values are dynamic sets of data returned over time as the result of the query key.
+* The values are dynamic sets of data returned over time as the result of the `Query` key.

-The output of a Tiler is either a snapshot of the `Map<Key, Value>` or a flattened `List<Value>` making a `Tiler` either a:
+The output of a Tiler is either a snapshot of the `Map<Key, Value>` or a flattened `List<Value>` making a `Tiler` either of the following functional types:

 * `(Flow<Tile.Input.List<Query, Item>>) -> Flow<List<Item>>`
   or